PatrykErNowak/befit-tracker/README.md

-# BeFit Tracker - react app
+# BeFit Tracker - react app (still in development phase)

 An app that allows you to conveniently count calories and macronutrients, track physical activity and compare results.